 #4 – Debt Refinancing

-At times the company wants to pay off an old debt because that it had taken at a higher rate of interest or at more restrictive terms and conditions, for this purpose, it requires funds and therefore it raises a shareholder’s loan, which it might be able to negotiate at a better rate or maybe at the current market rate, which is lower than the old rate, but the company doesn’t want to wait longer to go to an external lender.
+At times the company wants to pay off an old debt because that it had taken at a higher rate of interest or more restrictive terms and conditions, for this purpose, it requires funds, and therefore it raises a shareholder’s loan, which it might be able to negotiate at a better rate or maybe at the current market rate, which is lower than the old rate.
+Still, the company doesn’t want to wait longer to go to an external lender.

-- Subordination: As for any form of debt financing, the repayment and interest payment for shareholder’s loan happens before the payment is made for equity-holders but after other forms of liabilities while the equity financer only have the residual right over the assets of the company.
+- Subordination: In any form of debt financing, the repayment and interest payment for shareholder’s loan happens before equity-holders.
+However, it is after other forms of liabilities.
+While the equity financer only has the residual right over the assets of the company.

 - Return: Interest on the loan is fixed and payable even if the company has losses, although it can be deferred as per the covenants of the loan document.
-Dividend on capital contribution is payable only if the company makes a profit or if there are growth opportunities then profits might be plowed back instead of being distributed as dividends.
+The dividend on capital contribution is payable only if the company makes a profit.
+If there are growth opportunities, then profits might be plowed back instead of being distributed as dividends.

 How does Shareholders Loan Affect Taxes?

 - When the shareholder’s loan is at an interest rate that is lower than the market rate, or the rate published by the Internal revenue Service (IRS), such a loan is known as a below-market loan.